Photon-HDF5/photon-hdf5/docs/phdata.rst

 Nanotimes time direction
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In tipical TCSPC measurement the *start* and *stop* inputs are inverted, i.e. the *start* is triggered by the photon and the *stop* by the the laser sync.
+In typical TCSPC measurement the *start* and *stop* inputs are inverted, i.e. the *start* is triggered by the photon and the *stop* by the the laser sync.
-This allows to start TAC or TDC measurements only when a photon is detected and not at each laser sync pulse.
-However, due to this experimental condition, the resulting raw TCSPC histogram "looks" with an inverted time axis direction.
+This allows to start TAC or TDC measurements only when a photon is detected and not after each laser sync pulse.
+However, due to this experimental configuration, the resulting raw TCSPC histogram looks inverted along the time axis, with the nanotimes of photons emitted shortly after a laser pulse being larger than the nanotimes of photons emitted much later.

-In Photon-HDF5 files, by convention, when a `nanotimes` time axis inversion is needed, it is applied before saving the array.
-In this way, regardless of the way the nanotimes are acquired, TCSPC histograms computed directly from `nanotimes` in Photon-HDF5 always "look" with the time axsis correctly oriented.
+By convention, the Photon-HDF5 format requires nanotimes to be properly oriented.
+In other words, when a `nanotimes` time axis inversion is needed, this correction needs to be performed before the data is saved into a Photon-HDF5 file.
+As a corollary, TCSPC histograms computed directly from `nanotimes` from Photon-HDF5 files are always properly oriented, regardless of the way the nanotimes were acquired.

 .. _multi_spot: